Skip to main content

 Session 2: Inclusive Leadership in Action consisting of 11 weeks of a joint facilitated project with ASA’s On Aging Institute

-In Year One, fellows will lead a national allyship project in one of ASA’s five strategic priority areas (Ageism & Culture, Economic Security, Equity & Justice, Health & Well-being, or Social Impact & Innovation) to drive systemic change in aging.
+In Year Three, fellows will lead a national allyship project in one of ASA’s five strategic priority areas (Ageism & Culture, Economic Security, Equity & Justice, Health & Well-being, or Social Impact & Innovation) to drive systemic change in aging.
+Cohort 3 ASA RISE Fellows will engage in a liberatory design practicum to understand the equity challenges associated with the project area and design an intervention to acknowledge and help navigate those challenges in the field of aging.
+Fellows will deepen their toolkit for structural transformation exploring dimensions of Courageous Leadership, including Transforming Power, a framework for Leading for Equity, and Building Racial Equity Culture.
 Fellows will hear from other pioneering organizations across the country that are positively impacting older adults.
-In addition to completing the project, fellows will explore the five elements of effective presentations: assess the speechmaking situation; analyze the audience; research the topic; organize and write the speech; and deliver the presentation.
+In addition to completing the project, fellows will explore effective communication and presentation skills.
 This will prepare Fellows to present their projects during a virtual capstone symposium on June 26, 2024.

 1:1 Mentoring